klips-project/rabbitmq-worker/README.md

 ## Creatig a new worker

-Please make use of the templateWorker.js as seen in the exisiting workers.
+Please make use of the templateWorker.js as seen in the existing workers.

 That way you only need to implement your custom handler function.